varshita2717/family-travel-tracker/README.md

 2.Navigate to the project folder cd family-travel-tracker

-Install dependencies npm install or npm i
+3.Install dependencies npm install or npm i

-Start the server node index.js or with nodemon : nodemon index.js
+4.Start the server node index.js or with nodemon : nodemon index.js'

+Note: The database credentials in this repository are intentionally incorrect for security reasons.
+Please configure your own database credentials before running the project.

+Overview of the web application:
+Home page: